Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Experiments

-The reward functions for Atari games only output 0 or 1 and are well-defined.
-To introduce some noise, we flip the reward from 0 to 1 or from 1 to 0 with a probability of 10\% to make the environments noisier.
+To introduce some reward noise, we simply flip the reward from 0 to 1 or from 1 to 0 with a probability of 10\%.
 We denote this noise setting as a Binary Symmetric Channel (BSC).
-This setting is similar to a potential problem in ranking-based feedback \citep{ouyang2022training} from humans or AI, where each evaluator can have different preferences, leading to reversed scores.
-We observe that SA2C shows marginal improvements (Appendix \ref{apeendix_full_discrete_a2c_res}), and the range of working hyperparameter $\beta$ for SA2C is narrow.
-However, SPPO performs well in both cases (without noise and with noise).
-Table \ref{partial_discrete_ppo_res} demonstrates the partial results, and the full results of SPPO can be found in Appendix \ref{appendix_full_ppo_analysis}.
-SPPO shows 16/22 wins in the settings without noise and 19/22 wins in the settings with noise.
+This setting is analogous to a potential problem in ranking-based feedback \citep{ouyang2022training} from humans or AI, where evaluators may have different preferences, resulting in reversed scores.
+We observe that SA2C shows marginal improvements (Table~\ref{appendix_full_discrete_a2c_res}), with a narrow range of effective hyperparameter $\beta$ values.
+In contrast, SPPO performs well in both noise-free and noisy environments (See Section~\ref{why_ppo_better} for discussion).
+Table~\ref{partial_discrete_ppo_res} presents partial results, while the complete results for SPPO, including training curves (Figure~\ref{plots_sppo}), can be found in Table~\ref{apeendix_full_discrete_ppo_res}.
+SPPO achieves 16 out of 22 wins in noise-free settings and 19 out of 22 wins in noisy settings.

-\subsection{Continuous action space tasks}
+\subsection{Continuous Action Space Tasks}

 Next, we perform experiments on MuJoCo benchmark \citep{6386109} and Box2D \citep{catto2011box2d} continuous action space environments.
 To utilize the reverse RL loss, we need other action probabilities for a sampled action probability.
-However, conventional RL uses a multivariate Gaussian distribution as a policy, so it can't provide the other action probabilities.
+However, conventional RL uses a multivariate Gaussian distribution as a policy, so it cannot provide the other action probabilities.
 Thus, we discretize the continuous action space \citep{tang2020discretizing}, naming these methods DA2C and DPPO, and add them as additional baseline comparisons.

-Discretizing the continuous action space generally works better than the original RL methods like A2C and PPO for these tasks if the continuous action space is discretized with a sufficient number of bins.
-We apply the reverse RL loss to DA2C and DSPPO.
+Note that discretizing the continuous action space generally works better than the original RL methods like A2C and PPO for these tasks if the continuous action space is discretized with a sufficient number of bins.
+This discretized distribution can represent more complex distributions than a diagonal Gaussian distribution (where the covariance is diagonal).
+We apply the reverse RL loss to both DA2C and DSPPO.